21 Aug RESTRAINT OF TRADE AND POST-EMPLOYMENT RESTRAINTS

 RESTRAINT OF TRADE: EMPLOYMENT AND REASONABLENESS

 The question of whether a restraint is reasonable is a question of law not fact.
 An unreasonable restraint has no contractual effect.
 The validity of the restraint must be decided as at the date of the agreement imposing it; at the time the agreement was entered into by the parties.
 It is not tested retrospectively at the date of enforcement.
-What transpires after the restraint is entered into is not relevant.
+What takes place after the restraint is entered into is not relevant.

 “The construction of a contractual provision (like a statutory provision) involves consideration of the text, context, evident purpose and fairness of the provision.”
+Richmond v Moor Stephens Adelaide Pty Ltd SASCFC 147; Project Blue Sky v Australian Broadcasting Authority HCA 28

 Courts are less likely to apply a restraint for any significant duration against an employee where the employment relationship has ceased.
 The purchase of a business is a different kind of contract.
-In a commercial contract, a court will take into account the business purpose of the contract and the provision and, to the extent possible and permissible, give a provision a business like construction.
+In a commercial contract, a court may take into account the business purpose of the contract and the provision and, to the extent possible and permissible, give a provision a business like construction.

 Restraint clauses may be enforceable to the extent reasonably necessary to protect the legitimate business interests of the party seeking the enforcement of the restraint.
 A restraint can only go so far as to protect the employer’s legitimate interests.
-If a court finds that a restraint goes beyond what is reasonable to protect legitimate business interests, then the restraint of trade clause will not be enforced.
+If a court finds that a restraint goes beyond what is reasonable to protect legitimate business interests, then the restraint of trade clause will not be enforced to that extent.
 The interests that can typically be protected include interests in commercial information, such as sensitive information; confidential or such other trade secret information of the enforcing party; customer connections, goodwill, customer lists, or service provider relationships.

 In the modern age of electronic communication, this can include broad social actions, such as using social media to promote a business.

-Planet Fitness Pty Limited v Brooke Dunlop & Ors NSWSC 1425 (Planet Fitness) the NSW Supreme Court granted injunctions against a personal trainer who was performing work as an independent contractor for Planet Fitness.
+Planet Fitness Pty Limited v Brooke Dunlop & Ors NSWSC 1425 (Planet Fitness) the NSW Supreme Court granted injunctions against a personal trainer who was performing work as an independent contractor.
 The personal trainer’s contract had a clause stating that during the term of the agreement, and for three months after it terminated, she must not “solicit, canvass, or secure the custom of any person who is the Company’s client”.
 After ceasing to perform work for Planet Fitness, the personal trainer posted on her Facebook page that she could offer beneficial arrangements with Genesis (the business she had commenced working for) whereby her former clients with Planet Fitness could train with her on a reduced rate.
 It was established that many of the personal trainer’s Facebook friends were customers of Planet Fitness and that a number of them had cancelled their membership and commenced exercising at Genesis.
 The NSW Supreme Court ordered the personal trainer to:

 - remove the relevant Facebook post;